 Homework: Homework is assigned regularly.
 You are strongly encouraged to work on the homework with other students in the class.
 Homework will not be collected or graded.
-However, each quiz contains one or more problems from relevant homework assignments, perhaps with slight modifications.
+However, quizzes will often contain variants of problems from relevant homework assignments.
+It will be very difficult to do well on the quizzes without completing the homework assignments.

 Quizzes: We will have 6 quizzes.
 No make-up quizzes are offered.
 Your lowest quiz score is dropped entirely.
 Your second lowest quiz score will carry only half the weight of each of your 4 best quizzes.
-You may use a graphing calculator without a computer algebra system during the quizzes.
-No other aids are permitted.
+No notes or aids are permitted.
 Quizzes constitute 20% of your course average.

 Tests: There will be 3 tests in class.
 No make-up tests are offered.
 However, I will replace one of your test scores with your score on the final exam if doing so will help your course average.
-You may use a graphing calculator without a computer algebra system and one 8.5 by 11 inch handwritten sheet of notes during each test.
+You may use one 8.5 by 11 inch handwritten sheet of notes during each test.
 No other aids are permitted.
 Each test covers roughly 1/3 of the course material and constitutes 17% of your course average.

-Final Exam: The final exam is Tuesday, December 6, 2:00pm-5:00pm.
+Final Exam: The final exam is Wednesday, December 7, 2:00pm-5:00pm.
 All students must take the final exam during the scheduled exam period.
 It is not possible to take the final exam at any other time.
 Students who miss the final exam will receive a score of zero.
 You may use a graphing calculator without a computer algebra system and one 8.5 by 11 inch handwritten sheet of notes during the final.
 No other aids are permitted.
 The final exam is cumulative and constitutes 24% of your course average.